Table of Contents

 Predefined Icons

-For convenience, multiple shorcuts are predefined in main.tex
+For convenience, multiple shorcuts are predefined in main.tex and the lib folder for displaying icons:

 Related Projects